rsanchez/json/README.markdown

 ## Changelog

-### v3.0.0
+### v2.5.0

-- ExpressionEngine 6 required
+- ExpressionEngine 4+ compatibility
 - Several changes to the code due to database changes
+- Added support for File Grid fieldtype
+- Added support for legacy custom fields and data (EE2 and EE3 custom fields and data)
 - Added `/system/user/addons/json/icon.png` for the control panel
 - Fluid fieldtype not supported
 - **Note:** not tested with Assets, Matrix and Playa

-### v2.0.0

-- ExpressionEngine 4 or 5 required
-- Several changes to the code due to database changes
-- Fluid fieldtype not supported
-- **Note:** not tested with Assets, Matrix and Playa

 ### v1.1.9

 - EE3 compatibility
-- Added relationships support for grids as per [ahebrank's commit](https://github.com/rsanchez/json/pull/65)
+- Added relationships support for grids as per [ahebrank's](https://github.com/ahebrank) [commit](https://github.com/rsanchez/json/pull/65)
 - Added `/system/user/addons/json/addon.setup.php` for EE3
 - Added `/system/user/addons/json/README.md` for the add-on manual in the control panel (as of EE3)
 - **Note:** not tested with Assets, Matrix and Playa